DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/margin/margin.md

 ---
 ---
 ##### shortDescription
-Specifies the margin around the exported Grid.
+Specifies the margin for the top, bottom, left, and right sides of the exported Grid.

 ---
 <!-- Description goes here -->